Schedule an Appointment

 Transparency in Coverage Rule

-• In Network: Negotiated rates for all covered items and services between the plan or issuer and in-network providers
+• In Network: Negotiated rates for all covered items and services between the plan or issuer and in-network practitioners

-• Out of Network: Allowed amount paid to, and billed charges from, out-of-network providers for all covered services within a 90-day period.
+• Out of Network: Allowed amount paid to, and billed charges from, out-of-network practitioners for all covered services within a 90-day period.

 Click here for the CIGNA's Machine Readable Files.